John, King of Saxony: King of Saxony

 John became King of Saxony after the death of his brother Frederick Augustus II on 9 August 1854.

 The Judiciary Organization of 1855, the extension of the railroad network, the introduction of the freedom of trade are attributed mainly to his suggestion and promotion.
 Under his government, came the acceptance of the French Commercial Treaty (1862) and the acknowledgment of a contract with Italy.
 He exerted himself under influence of his minister Friedrich Ferdinand von Beust for the Great Germany Solution (de: Großdeutsche Lösung) of the imperial arrangement (under inclusion of Austria).
 In 1866 Saxony fought on the Austrian side in the Austro-Prussian War.
 Finally, after the defeat of the Battle of Königgrätz, Saxony joined the North German Confederation and in 1871 the German Empire under the hegemony of the Kingdom of Prussia.
 The King died two years later, aged seventy-one.

 Beyond his political work, Johann was busy with literature.
 Under the pseudonym Philalethes he translated to German Dante's Divine Comedy; some parts of this work were placed in the Schloss Weesenstein.
 The Dresden district of Johannstadt was named after him.

 Marriage and issue

-In Munich on 10 November 1822 (by proxy) and again in Dresden on 21 November 1822 (in person), Johann married with the Princess Amalia of Bavaria (Amalie Auguste), daughter of King Maximilian I Joseph of Bavaria.
+In Munich on 10 November 1822 (by proxy) and again in Dresden on 21 November (in person), Johann married Princess Amalia of Bavaria (Amalie Auguste), daughter of King Maximilian I Joseph of Bavaria.
 They had nine children: